-According to the socialist regime prevailing in Egypt, government issued laws to promote legislative control and to maintain the centrally planned economy (Gamal, 2002; Hassan, 2008b).
-Among the issued regulations was the Uniform Accounting System.
-Issued in 1966 it was first implemented in the 1967/1968 annual reports (Briston and El-Ashker, 1984).
-Accordingly, the annual reports of the public sector companies were not publicized, and this process was the same as before the new system's implementation (Samaha, 2004).
-The secretive trend was justified by Hegazy (1991) as follows: First, information included in the annual reports of those public enterprises was deemed sensitive and related to the national security; second, public companies' faced severe losses which if publicized would create an economic disturbance.
-The belief was that such losses might cause the people to doubt the government's ability to lead in the socialist era.
+According to that socialist regime that was prevailing in Egypt, the government issued laws to let financial disclosures under the legislative control and to maintain the central planning economy (Gamal, 2002; Hassan, 2008b).
+Among those issued regulations was the Uniform Accounting System; issued in 1966 and first implemented in the 1967/1968 annual reports (Briston and El-Ashker, 1984).
+Accordingly, the annual reports of the public sector companies were not publicized; which was the same case as before the new system's implementation (Samaha, 2004).
+That secretive trend was justified by Hegazy (1991) as follows; first, information included in the annual reports of those public enterprises was deemed sensitive and related to the national secrecy, second, public companies' faced severe losses could not publicize their reports not to create an economic disturbance in the society as people would have doubted the government's ability to lead that socialist era.

-The main driver of the Uniform Accounting System was to plan and control economic activity (Briston and El-Ashker, 1984).
-Since that time, the accounting profession was powerless in improving the Egyptian financial reporting regulations (Youssef, 2003; Hassan, 2008b).
-Moreover, education and research at that time not only mirrored the socialist ideals, but were also used to proselytize for the socialist regime (Hargreaves, 2001).
-HassabElnaby et al. (2003) argue that the implementation of the Company Law illustrated the significance of the International Accounting Standards.
-As a result, companies voluntarily used the International Accounting Standards until the Egyptian Accounting Standards were adopted in

-1997 and implemented by listed companies (Ragab and Omran, 2006; HassabElnaby et al., 2003).
+The main driver of the Uniform Accounting System was to plan and control economic activities (Briston and El-Ashker, 1984).
+Since that time; the accounting profession became powerless in improving the Egyptian financial reporting regulations (Youssef, 2003; Hassan, 2008b).
+Moreover, education and research at that time not only mirrored the socialist era, but also were used as a tool to spread and market for the socialism regime (Hargreaves, 2001).
+HassabElnaby et al. (2003) argue that the implementation of the Company Law portrayed the significance of the International Accounting Standards.
+As a result, companies voluntarily used the International Accounting Standards until the Egyptian Accounting Standards became enacted in 1997, and implemented by listed companies (Ragab and Omran, 2006; HassabElnaby et al., 2003).

-The rapid development that has occurred in Egypt since 1991 and the shift towards a market economy required changes in accounting.
-Development of new accounting standards assisted in this shift.
-The changes helped investors in their financial performance analysis and it provided relevant information based on reliable financial reporting (HassabElnaby et al., 2003).
-Furthermore, since Egypt is now heavily dependent upon foreign investments, accounting information tends to play a more important role in the economy.
+The rapid development phase that has occurred in Egypt since 1991 and the shift towards developing a market economy required also a development in accounting.
+Development of accounting standards echoes that shift, helping investors in financial performance analysis as it provides relevant information based on maintained reliable financial reporting (HassabElnaby et al., 2003).
+Furthermore, since Egypt is heavily dependent upon foreign investments after the increased privatization trends, accounting information tends to play a more important role in the economy.
 This is supported by Islam (2006) when examining compliance with disclosure requirements in four developing countries: India, Pakistan, Bangladesh and Sri Lanka.
-In other words, for Egypt to move to a market based economy, it needs to develop accounting measures and reports to meet the demand of this transition.
+In other words, for Egypt to move to a market based environment it needs to develop its accounting measures and reports to meet the demand of this transition.

-The Egyptian Society of Accountants and Auditors (ESAA) supported several proposals that created the first set of nineteen Egyptian Accounting Standards in 1997.
-These standards were primarily based on the International Accounting Standards.
-By the end of 2002, there were twenty-two Egyptian Accounting Standards implemented by listed companies.
-In 2006, an entire set of Egyptian Accounting Standards was released to replace those of 1997 and 2002.
-The complete set of the new Egyptian Accounting Standards is comprised of thirty-five standards which are based on the International Accounting Standards (IFRS)).
-The EAS differed from the IFRS in four areas.
-The differences were: EAS 1, 10, 19, and 20.
-These standards dealt with financial statements presentation, fixed assets and depreciation, disclosure in financial statements of banks and similar financial entities, and rules and accounting standards related to finance lease transactions respectively (Hassan, 2008a).
+The Egyptian Society of Accountants and Auditors (ESAA) exerted numerous efforts that ended up with the first set of 19 Egyptian Accounting Standards in 1997 that was primarily based on the International Accounting Standards.
+By the end of 2002, there were 22 Egyptian Accounting Standards that were implemented by listed companies.
+In 2006, an entire set of Egyptian Accounting Standards were released to replace those of 1997 and 2002.
+The complete set of the new Egyptian Accounting Standards; comprising 35 standards are based on the International Accounting Standards (currently referred to as the International Financial Reporting Standards (IFRS)), with the exception of four standards; EAS 1, 10, 19, and 20 representing financial statements presentation, fixed assets and depreciation, disclosure in financial statements of banks and similar financial entities, and rules and accounting standards related to finance lease transactions respectively (Hassan, 2008a).